25 Examples of Map Types for Cartographic Inspiration

 7 Voronoi diagram

 Voronoi diagrams best understand proximity and distance of features.
-It starts with seed points that divides regions for each point.
+It starts with seed points that divide regions for each point.
 Each region shows the closest region for a point.
-So If you place a point in any region, than it’s the closest to that seed point.
+So If you place a point in any region, then it’s the closest to that seed point.

 9 Heat maps (Point-density)